This article originally appeared on VICE Australia/New Zealand

 The monument lists seven names, but presumably the parents of 21-year-old Simone Schmidl wanted her to have something personal.
 Simone was from a southern German town called Regensburg, and in the summer of 1991 she was traveling the east coast of Australia by herself.

-She'd planned to hitchhike from Sydney to Melbourne, where she'd meet her mom at the airport.
+She'd planned to hitchhike from Sydney to Melbourne, where she'd meet her mum at the airport.
 They were supposed to go camping, but Simone never showed.
-After a day her mom contacted the police before embarking on six weeks of frantic searching.
+After a day her mum contacted the police before embarking on six weeks of frantic searching.
 Finally, Simone's mother flew home alone.

 The inscription reads: You will live in our hearts forever.
 We love you.

-Then there were these: Stuffed animals in the rain.
+Then there were these: Soft toys in the rain.
 Glow sticks.
 Personal items.
 I kept thinking about these kids who came from so far away, only to die in this shitty forest.